Archive for Race Reflections

 2000 Rolex 24

-The Viper had first appeared on the tracks back in 1996, powered by a V10 8 litre engine, which not surprisingly produced power and torque in abundance.
+The Viper had first appeared on the tracks back in 1994, powered by a V10 8 litre engine, which not surprisingly produced power and torque in abundance.
 The chassis had originally been massaged and built by our old friends, Reynard, but by this stage in the project, Oreca had taken things in house.

 2000 Rolex 24

-Up against them were two Corvette C5-Rs run by Pratt & Miller on behalf of General Motors.
+The main competition would be two Corvette C5-Rs run by Pratt & Miller on behalf of General Motors.
 During the 1999 season the Vettes had gradually got closer to the Viper squad, going into the Floridian classic they were quietly confident of coming out on top.
 The Corvette, first raced in 1999 at the Rolex 24, had 7 litres of Detroit V8 muscle to propel them along, it would be a mighty contest.

 2000 Rolex 24

-If some disaster befell the factory squads then the out-gunned but still fearsome Porsche 911 GT2 would be around to pick up the pieces but that outcome was not expected.
+But if some disaster befell the factory squads then the out-gunned but still fearsome Porsche 911 GT2 would be around to pick up the pieces but that outcome was not expected.

 2000 Rolex 24